KTL1216/Political_Leaning_Classifier/README.md

-# 🧠 Reddit Political Leaning Classifier
+# Reddit Political Leaning Classifier

-> A deep learning NLP project using TensorFlow to classify political ideology from Reddit comments — designed to showcase user modeling from behavioral data, similar to age prediction from browser history.
+> A deep learning NLP project using TensorFlow to classify political ideology from Reddit comments — designed to showcase user modeling from behavioral data.

 ---

-## 🧭 Overview
+## Overview

 This project demonstrates the ability to infer **latent user attributes** (political leaning: liberal or conservative) from natural language.
-It mirrors challenges like **predicting age or preferences from browsing patterns**, as found in real-world ML applications at companies like Google.

-We:
 - Scrape Reddit discussions from political subreddits
 - Preprocess them using modern NLP techniques
 - Train a bidirectional LSTM model using TensorFlow
 - Balance biased data using `class_weight`
 - Evaluate accuracy and visualize learning curves
-- Interpret predictions using user input and LIME (optional extension)

 ---

-## 🛠 Tech Stack
+## Tech Stack

 | Component         | Library/Tool        |
 |------------------|---------------------|